andyjgao/andyjgao/content/blog/why-i-love-meditation.md

 2. **Find an object to focus your mind on.** This could be your breath or even a pebble.
 If you choose your breath, I recommend closing your eyes to remove visible distractions around you.
 3. **As you focus, you may notice that your mind wanders.** This is entirely okay--simply note it and refocus your mind.
 The more you do this, the longer you will be able to focus without your mind wandering.

 Meditating is easy, mastering it is hard.
 Thus, I suggest using [Headspace](https://www.headspace.com/ "url: https://www.headspace.com/").
 (I am not sponsored in any way, I just love the app).
-It provides guided meditations that keep you on track with the steps mentioned above and smoothly transition you from a newbie to a daily practitioner.
+It provides guided meditations that keep you on track with the steps mentioned above and smoothly transitions you from a newbie to a daily practitioner.